 ‘Father,’ she said, ‘I have come to ask you to marry the countess’ — (for that was the lady’s real title) — ‘ if you do not she will leave us, and then I shall be as lonely as before.
 You have never refused me what I have asked before, do not refuse me now.’

 The king turned quite pale when he heard this.
 He did not like the countess, and so, of course, he did not wish to marry her; besides, he still loved his dead wife.

-‘No that I cannot do, my child,’ he said at last.
+‘No I cannot do that, my child,’ he said at last.

 At these words the princess began to cry once more, and the tears ran down her cheeks so fast, and she sobbed so bitterly, that her father felt quite miserable too.
 He remembered the promise he had given always to do what his daughter asked him, and in the end he gave way, and promised to marry the countess.
 The princess at once was all smiles, and ran away to tell the good news.